Varahi: Temples

 Apart from the temples in which Varahi is worshipped as part of the Sapta-Matrika, there are notable temples where Varahi is worshipped as the chief deity.

 India

 A 9th-century Varahi temple exists at Chaurasi about 14 km from Konark, Orissa, where Varahi is installed as Matysa Varahi and is worshipped by Tantric rites.
 In Varanasi, Varahi is worshipped as Patala Bhairavi.

 In Chennai, there is a Varahi temple in Mylapore, while a larger temple is being built near Vedanthangal.
-Ashadha Navaratri, in the Hindu month of Ashadha (June/July), is celebrated as a nine-day festival in honour of Varahi at the Varahi shrine at Brihadeeswarar temple (a Shaiva temple), Thanjavur.
+Ashadha Navaratri, in the Hindu month of Ashadha (June/July in the Gregorian calendar), is celebrated as a nine-day festival in honour of Varahi at the Varahi shrine at Brihadeeswarar temple (a Shaiva temple), Thanjavur.
 The goddess is decorated with different types of alankarams (ornaments) every day, during festivals while full moon days are also considered auspicious.
 An ancient temple of the goddess is also found at Uthirakosamangai.
 Ashta-Varahi temple with eight forms of Varahi is situated in Salamedu near Villupuram.

+In Kerala, the Sree Panchami Devi Temple in Pettah, Thiruvananthapuram is a famous temple dedicated to Goddess Durga and Goddess Varahi.
+Another temple for the Goddess Varahi in Kerala are the Aalumthazham Sree Varahi Temple in Anthikadu, Thrissur, the Shi Varahi Daivasthana Pilikunda Kutel in Manjeshwar, Kasargod, Kumbalapally Sree Varahi Temple, Kanichukulangara, Cherthala, Vadakekkavu Varahi Temple, Pattuvam, Kannur, and Nellikkam Kandy Varahi Temple, Thamarassery, Kozhikode.
+In addition, Kerala's worship of Saptamatakal along with Goddess Bhagavati would mean that the Goddess Varahi along with her seven companions is worshiped in shrines in a lot of temples, such as the Ameda Saptamata Temple in Thrippunithura, Ernakulam, Kodungallor Bhagavati Temple, Paramekkavu Bagavathi Temple, and Parumala Valiya Panayannarkavu Devi Temple.